Skip to main content

 Start using your app

-Once authenticated, your ChatGPT session can now:
+The connected ChatGPT session can now:

-• Retrieve user health profiles
+• Retrieve health profiles and time-series data

-• Query health data from connected providers
+• Query data from connected providers (Garmin, Whoop, Oura, Renpho, Apple/Google Health, EHR)

 Available Capabilities

-When connected, ChatGPT will have access to:
+Once connected, ChatGPT has access to:

 Health Profile